Workflow actions: Reading and modifying data

 Router (conditional branching)

-How Router works:
+How the Router node works:

 3. Execution order: Branches are checked left to right